AhsanAyaz/ngx-device-detector/README.md

 - device
 - userAgent
 - os_version
+- isDesktopMode

 ## Helper Methods

 - **isMobile() :** returns if the device is a mobile device (android / iPhone/ windows-phone etc)
 - **isTablet() :** returns if the device us a tablet (iPad etc)
 - **isDesktop() :** returns if the app is running on a Desktop browser.
+- **isDesktopModeEnabled() :** returns if a mobile device is running in desktop mode (mobile browsers requesting desktop websites)

 ## Development